b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ![The results of drug Y application on body weight of laboratory mice with group and overall means.](./images/oneWayAnovaDrugY2.png){#fig:oneWayAnovaDrugY2.png}

-Indeed, with the lines for the overall means the difference in spread of the data points seems to be even more evident.
+Indeed, with the lines (especially the overall means) the difference in spread of the data points seems to be even more evident.
 Notice an interesting fact, in the case of water and placebo the group means are closer to each other, and to the overall mean.
 It makes sense, after all the animals ate and drunk exactly the same stuff, so they belong to the same population.
 On the other hand in the case of the two populations (water and drugY) the group means differ from the overall mean (again, think of it for a moment and convince yourself that it makes sense).
 Since we got Julia on our side we could even try to express this spread of data with numbers.
 First, the spread of data points around the group means

 ```jl
 s = """